 So if you feel stuck in your career or what to do with your life, go back to your childhood and rediscover your natural gifts and talents.
 Contact your parents or others that knew you as a child and ask what they remember you being good at.
 Unearth the memories of the activities that made you shine as a child.

-Sometimes what we were born to do gets lost along the way to adulthood.
-Take the time today to recognize if you are doing what you enjoyed most growing up.
+Sometimes what we were born to do gets lost along the journey through adulthood.
+Take the time today to pause and recognize if you are doing what you enjoyed doing growing up.

 Tip#178: Childhood Passions - The Last Lecture by Randy Pausch – Star Trek